GodRishUniverse/bearml/README.md

 * Implement Autodiff for activation functions
   * **FIX AUTODIFF Backward functions for each operation to check for Tensors - IMPORTANT**
   * Also make template specifications for them
-* Implement reduce_to_shape(Tensor grad_out, target_shape) -> **CURRENT APPROACH IS FLAWED**
+* Implement reduce_to_shape(Tensor grad_out, target_shape) -> **CURRENT APPROACH NEEDS TESTING**
-  * We use the flatten and summation/aggregation to do so - PROBLEM: sumation will change shapes so need to figure out how to do it efficiently
+  * We use the flatten and summation/aggregation to do so - ~~PROBLEM: sumation will change shapes so need to figure out how to do it efficiently~~

-* Implement Transpose function
-* Refactor each op’s backward_fn to compute raw grads in out_shape, then call reduce_to_shape into input.grad.
+* Refactor each op’s backward_fn to compute raw grads in out_shape, then call reduce_to_shape into input.grad

-* Matmul backward: unbatched first, then batched + broadcasted batches (reduce back).
+* **IMPORTANT: we would need to BASICALLY DECLARE NEW GRAD OPS so that we can pass the order of reduce ops back to the Node class in computational graph**

 ## Roadblocks I faced